 - Irritability, rage, obsessiveness, emotional outbursts, and other behavioral symptoms

 Short-acting benzos—such as Ativan, Halcion, and Xanax—have intense withdrawal symptoms, and the withdrawal symptoms can start to manifest within 6-8 hours of quitting.
-The acute phase for short-acting benzos is generally around 7 days.
-Long-acting benzos—among them Klonopin, Librium, and Valium—have milder withdrawal symptoms that start within 24-48 hours of quitting.
+The acute phase for short-acting benzos is generally around seven days.
+Long-acting benzos—Klonopin, Librium, and Valium—have milder withdrawal symptoms that start within 24-48 hours of quitting.
 The acute phase for long-acting benzos can last as long as 90 days.

-There are a few options available for benzodiazepine detox, and users should consult with an addiction specialist to determine the best method of detox.
+There are a few options available for benzodiazepine detox, and users should consult with an addiction specialist to determine the best detox method.
 Tapering down is a method of benzo detox that involves gradually decreasing dosages of benzodiazepine intake until intake is zero.

-There are also medicines that can be administered for detox, such as Buspirone and Flumazenil.
-Buspirone works well for users with a history of substance abuse because it does not carry the risk of physical dependence.
+Some medicines can be administered for detoxes, such as Buspirone and Flumazenil.
+Buspirone works well for users with a history of substance abuse because it does not risk physical dependence.
 Buspirone is helpful for those with generalized anxiety because it relieves the emotional effects of benzo withdrawal.
-Flumazenil works similarly to benzodiazepines because it attaches to the same receptors, and it is mostly used to treat benzodiazepine overdoses or to facilitate rapid detox.
+Flumazenil works similarly to benzodiazepines because it attaches to the same receptors, and it is mostly used to treat benzodiazepine overdoses or facilitate rapid detox.
 Flumazenil can be effective in relieving the withdrawal symptoms of long-acting benzos.
-Whatever detox method is chosen, for a safe detox, it is recommended that professional treatment services are involved on a consistent basis to guide the user’s recovery.
+Whatever detox method is chosen, it is recommended that professional treatment services are involved consistently to guide the user’s recovery for safe detox.

 Don’t let yourself and the people you care about be the victims of benzodiazepine dependence anymore.
-Our treatment services provide assistance throughout the entire recovery process, and our compassionate and professional team of addiction treatment specialists will get you on the path to recovery.
+Our treatment services assist in the entire recovery process, and our compassionate and professional team of addiction treatment specialists will get you on the path to recovery.